sheejantripathi/todo-app/README.md

 ### 3. **Sequelize ORM**

-We chose **Sequelize** to interact with the MySQL database due to its simplicity and flexibility.
+I chose **Sequelize** to interact with the MySQL database due to its simplicity, flexibility and my familiarity with the ORM.
 Sequelize supports migrations, hooks, validations, and relationships, all of which are essential for this project.
 Sequelize also simplifies query writing, allowing for faster development.

 Key Models:
 - **Todo**: Represents the todos, containing fields such as task, deadline, isComplete, and userId.
 - **User**: Represents the users and integrates with **Passport.js** for authentication.

-### 4. **Authentication with Passport.js**
+### 4. **Authentication with google Oauth login and Passport.js**

+**Google Oauth** For user authentication, the Google OAuth 2.0 authentication method was chosen.
+This provides a secure, user-friendly way for users to log in using their existing Google accounts, eliminating the need to manage passwords and reducing friction in the login process.

 **Passport.js** was chosen for handling authentication using **JWT** tokens.
 JWT provides stateless authentication, which is useful for building APIs and simplifies scaling as there’s no need to store session data on the server.